RZ781/pytris/README.md

 # pytris
-A simple stacker game implemented in Python
+A simple stacker game implemented in Python.
+You can play in the terminal, which has no dependencies, or in a GUI (run with --pygame), which requires pygame to be installed.